Register for email updates about the weekend.

 Abigail Visco Rusert

-Abigail is the Director of the Institute for Youth Ministry (IYM) at Princeton Theological Seminary in New Jersey, USA.
-She oversees programs and events that prepare leaders and pastors for the theological task of ministry with young people.
+Abigail Visco Rusert is the Director of the Institute for Youth Ministry (IYM) at Princeton Theological Seminary in New Jersey, USA where she oversees programs that prepare leaders and pastors for the theological task of ministry with young people.
 Abigail has had the opportunity to work with youth on three continents and in six churches.
-Ordained in the Presbyterian Church (USA), she served most recently as the Associate Pastor at Carmel Presbyterian Church in Glenside, Pennsylvania.
-Abigail completed her Master of Divinity degree at Princeton Theological Seminary in 2009, and holds a Bachelor of Arts in Theology and Music from Valparaiso University in Indiana.
 She worships at St. Paul’s Lutheran Church in Doylestown Pennsylvania, where her husband, Thomas, serves as Pastor.
 Abigail and Thomas have two daughters, Dorothy and Solveig, who daily inspire dance parties in their kitchen.

 Abigail will be contributing to the seminar programme at the NYMW.